onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-05-02-2025.md

 **Done last sprint**

+- Improved TypeScript support in the JS SDK
+- Identified cross-VM hooks for `@onflow/kit`
+- Created randomness React hook for `@onflow/kit`
+- Built the `Connect` component for `@onflow/kit`
+- Added chain ID hook to `@onflow/kit`
+- Enhanced the FCL spec with a new security feature for account proofs

 **This sprint**

-- Improve TypeScript support in the JS SDK
-- Begin building components for the `@onflow/kit` library
-- Expose randomness through a React hook in the `@onflow/kit` library
+- Automating FCL/JS SDK API documentation with TypeScript/JSDoc
-- Moved the cross-VM batch transaction hook from the scaffold to `@onflow/kit`
+- Migrating the cross-VM batch transaction hook from the scaffold to `@onflow/kit`
-- Identify other cross-VM hook opportunities
+- Adding a theming system for components in `@onflow/kit`
+- Building a profile component for `@onflow/kit`
+- Building a transaction component for `@onflow/kit`

 ---